TheFausap/QK/README.md

 About K, there are a lot of "variants" or "dialects" around, for this project I needed a K interpreter able to manage complex numbers.
 For this reason, I chose https://github.com/ktye/i

-The C part is a sort of assembler, using a stack based approach, generating an output for the K "coprocessor", that perform the quantum simulation.
+The C part is a sort of assembler, using a stack based approach, generating an output for the Q "coprocessor" (written in K), that perform the quantum simulation.

 These are the "opcodes" defined: